ben/talks/robotslong/index.md

 # https://www.lita.io/

 ^ Or Lita, which is written in Ruby.
-Both of these have also been around for a while, and have a lively ecosystem of plugins, although not nearly so extensive as Hubot.
+Both of these have also been around for a while, and have a lively ecosystem of plugins, although Hubot is still the king in terms of ecosystem.

 ---